 As a mitigation strategy in relation to the UK leaving the European Union membership, thus limiting trade relations with EU member states, we have established a Danish subsidiary, Coda Octopus Products A/S and leased business premises in Copenhagen, Denmark.
-The lease is a fixed term lease for the period September 1, 2019 to September 1, 2023.
+The lease is a fixed term lease for the period September 1, 2019 to September 1, 2023 and continues unless 6 months' notice is given in advance.

-Annual rent is DKK 131,625 plus Value Added Tax (being an equivalent of \$19,660 per annum) with an annual increase of 3%.
+Annual rent is DKK 142,893 plus Value Added Tax (being an equivalent of \$20,472) per annum) with an annual increase of 3%.